StevenKnudsen/ABsat_codec2/README.md

 Codec2 is resilient to bit errors.
 You can check this by editing the `.dat` file resulting from encoding and then using the changed file as input to the decoding GRC flow.
 Do not change the file length, just replace random bytes with new values.

 Codec2 is not tolerant of incorrect block lengths.
-For example, for the bit rate of 2400 bps, the block length is 48 (see above; 2400/50 = 48 bytes).
-Files encoded using this software comprise concatenated blocks of 48 bytes.
-If, for example, we remove the first byte from the file, the decoding operation does not work since each group of 48 bytes in the file is off by 1 byte (i.e., contains the first byte of the next block).
+For example, for the bit rate of 2400 bps, the block length is 48 bits (see above; 2400/50 = 48 bits).
+Files encoded using this software comprise concatenated blocks of 48 bits = 6 bytes.
+If, for example, we remove the first byte from the file, the decoding operation does not work since each group of 6 bytes in the file is off by 1 byte (i.e., contains the first byte of the next block).

 These considerations are important when considering how to transmit Codec2-encoded files.